In this article:

-Intermittent fasting is a form of fasting where the individual will fast for an interval of time, usually no more than 48hrs, and then eat normally for the remaining period of time throughout the week.
-The most common example of this is known as the “5:2” diet, where the individual restricts calories for 2 days, consecutive or not, and then eats normally for the remaining 5 days.
-Other daily fast to eat schedules include 14:10 (fast for 14 hours, then eat all your calories within 10 hours), 20:4, and 16:8; the 16:8 method is the most common because it fits into most modern working lifestyles in the US.
-This fasting method has been linked to a range ofpotential health benefits, including short-term increases in human growth hormone (HGH) and changes in gene expression.
-It is also said that other benefits of intermittent fasting include helping those who have been diagnosed with Type 2 diabetes, because it helps manage your sugar intake and lower your blood glucose.
+Intermittent fasting involves little to no food intake for an interval of time, usually no more than 48hrs, followed by eating normally for the remaining period of time throughout the week.
+The most common example of this type of fast is known as the “5:2” diet, where the individual restricts calories for 2 days, consecutive or not, and then eats normally for the remaining 5 days.
+Other daily ‘fast to eat’ schedules include 14:10 (fast for 14 hours, then eat all your calories within 10 hours), 20:4, and 16:8; the 16:8 method is the most common because it fits into most modern working lifestyles in the US.
+This fasting method has been linked to a range ofpotential health benefits, including short-term increases in human growth hormone (HGH) and changes in gene expression.Intermittent fasting can be helpful to those with Type 2 Diabetes because it assists in managing sugar intake, thereby lowering blood glucose.
 Many people choose to fast when they have diabetes and especially when they want to eventually stop taking medicine for it.

 Fasting as a way to regain or refocus spirituality is common in many religions.
-That’s right, Jesus was into a fast.
+That’s right, Jesus fasted.
 Religions and philosophies that practice fasting include: Buddhism, Christianity, Islam, Judaism, Taoism, Jainism, and Hinduism.
 Fasting can last for just a few hours or even a few weeks, usually with practitioners eating at night.
-Different religions may fast differently or at different times.For example, within Christianity, there are several different denominations that fast at different times.
-Catholics do not eat meat on Fridays during Lent, while Coptic Christians, the main form of Christianity in Egypt, fast for different durations for a total of 210 days throughout the year.
-They have eight main fasts, and each lasts for a different duration and restricts the diet in a unique way.
+The reasons for and durations of fasting can be as different as the groups that participate in it.For example, within Christianity there are several different denominations that fast on a variety of occasions.
+Catholics do not eat meat on Fridays during Lent, while Coptic Christians, the main form of Christianity in Egypt, fast for various amounts of time adding up to a total of 210 days throughout the year.
+They have eight main fasts, and each lasts for a different amount of time and restricts the diet in a unique way.
 For others, fasting is meant to bring worshippers closer to God through steady remembrance, reflection, and sacrifice.
-Daily fasting, combined with five daily prayers and extended evening prayers, challenges worshippers to focus on their actions, deeds, and thoughts, rather than on material desires and instant gratification.
+In Islam, daily fasting, combined with five daily prayers and extended evening prayers, challenges worshippers to focus on their actions, deeds, and thoughts, rather than on material desires and instant gratification.

 Fasting is a reset for the mind, body and soul.
 Muslims are expected to show self-control and deeper spirituality during Ramadan.
 It's also a month of gratitude.
 By abstaining from food and water during the day, the faithful are reminded of those less fortunate.
 Each night during Ramadan, mosques and aid organizations set up tents and tables to serve free evening meals for the poor.